-What is tonkatsu sauce?
+What is Tonkatsu Sauce?

-In a general sense, tonkatsu sauce is a type of sauce you use for tonkatsu (Japanese deep fried pork cutlet).
+In a general sense, tonkatsu sauce is a type of sauce you use for tonkatsu (Japanese deep-fried pork cutlet).
 However, in Japan, the definition is a little more than that.
-First of all, the word “sauce” (ソース) on its own mostly refers to Worcestershire sauce base sauce and is generally used for deep fried dishes such as korokke, menchi katsu and tonkatsu (unless specifically stated, for example okonomiyaki sauce).
+First of all, the word “sauce” (ソース) on its own mostly refers to Worcestershire sauce base sauce and is generally used for deep-fried dishes such as korokke, menchi katsu, and tonkatsu (unless specifically stated, for example, okonomiyaki sauce).

-There are 3 main types of sauce.
+There are 3 main types of sauce:

 - Chuno sauce (中濃ソース): This sauce is thick, somewhere between Worcestershire sauce and tonkatsu sauce, and has both the slight tanginess of Worcestershire sauce and the mild taste of tonkatsu sauce.
-Again it is often used for fried foods and as a secret ingredient in dishes.
-You can basically say it sits between Worcestershire sauce and tonkatsu sauce.
+Again, it is often used for fried foods and as a secret ingredient in dishes.
+You can say it sits between Worcestershire sauce and tonkatsu sauce.

 However, this is the “technicality” of sauces in Japan.
 In this recipe, when I say tonkatsu sauce, that means sauce to use for tonkatsu specifically.
 I just wanted to be clear on that technicality first.